EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 The BelayBox hardware
 =====================
-Inside, the BelayBox consists mainly of the Yeti board - an AC charger for electric vehicles (EV) supporting IEC-61851-1 and SAE J1772 - and the Yak board, which is a high-level control board for EV charging stations supporting ISO 15118-2 (with ISO 15118-20 on its way) and DIN SPEC70121.
+The BelayBox consists mainly of the Yeti board - an AC charger for electric vehicles (EV) supporting IEC-61851-1 and SAE J1772 - and the Yak board, which is a high-level control board for EV charging stations supporting ISO 15118-2 (with ISO 15118-20 on its way) and DIN SPEC70121.